Ran Morin: Olive Columns

 Olive Columns is an environmental sculpture at the edge of Jerusalem, in the middle of the Olive Park.

 The park is near Kibbutz Ramat Rachel.

 This work was finished by Morin in October 1991.
 It consists of three 15-meter columns, topped by three olive trees, now decades old.
 There is a series of steps at the base of the pillars leading up to them.
 A computerized system built into the statue monitors the soil at the top and fertilizes it over time.

 The columns are part of an artistic installation with three paths leading away from the triangular base of the trees.
 Flanking the mouth of one of these paths are two 2-meter tall eggs made of rock, cracked in half at the top, out of which smaller olive trees are growing.

-Floating Orange Tree
+Suspended Orange Tree

-Among the city streets of old Jaffa is a hidden work of Morin's known as the Floating Orange Tree.
+Among the city streets of old Jaffa is a hidden work of Morin's known as the Suspended Orange Tree.
 Finished in 1993, this is a small orange tree that is elevated off of the ground by a large earthenware jug hung by metal chains from the walls of houses nearby.
 The tree is growing out of the pitcher, trying to break it.
 Morin sought to emphasize the increasing world of separation between man and nature, as "creatures that grow in containers."

 This statue is hung only a foot or so off of the ground - enough to see its shadow, but not so high that it seems about to fall down.

 Morin has used hanging trees elsewhere: another one adorns the lobby of the Dan Eilat Hotel (finished in 1995), and a hanging maple tree can be seen in London's Regent Park (1994).